Doing business in Germany

 Investor friendly market

 Germany’s investor friendly social-market economy promotes stable labour relations and a contented, motivated workforce.
-To date, 22,000 foreign enterprises have established businesses in Germany and now employ more than 2.7 million people!
+To date, 80,000 foreign enterprises have established businesses in Germany and now employ more than 3.7 million people!
 Additionally, in 2018, around 2,000 foreign companies opened up businesses in Germany.

 Ideally placed in Europe as a hub for goods and services, inclusion in the EU has benefitted Germany enormously.
 Germany shares borders with every major economy in central Europe, providing instant access to both established markets in western Europe and growing markets in central and eastern Europe.